nrkno/core-components/packages/core-suggest/readme.md

 As part of verifying compatibility with various screen-readers we made the following observations:

-* When using NVDA, JAWS or Narrator on Windows, notification when visible (`Forslag vises`) is superfluous as `aria-expanded` conveyes that the content is expanded.
+- When using NVDA, JAWS or Narrator on Windows, notification when visible (`Forslag vises`) is superfluous as `aria-expanded` conveyes that the content is expanded.
 It is kept in for broader support across platforms.

-*
+Using JAWS version 2022-04 on windows 10, NVDA version 2021.3.5 on windows 10, Narrator on windows 10, TalkBack on EMUI 12.

-Using JAWS version 2022-04 on windows 10, NVDA version 2021.3.5 on windows 10, Narrator on windows 10, TalkBack on EMUI 100 Testing resuls as of `2022-05-10`:
+Testing results as of `2022-05-10`:

 <div class="table-wrapper" tabindex="0">
 <table>